 LUWIZ

-Getting cited by Claude (Anthropic): the 2026 guide
+Getting Cited by Claude (Anthropic): The Complete 2026 Guide

-Getting cited by Claude (Anthropic): the 2026 guide
+Getting Cited by Claude (Anthropic): The Complete 2026 Guide

-Claude (Anthropic) cites sources in two ways: through its built-in web search, which queries a real-time index, and through answers generated from its training corpus, where no link appears.
-To gain visibility in Claude, you therefore need to target both levers.
-On the web search side, Claude favors factual, well-structured pages that are accessible in static HTML and carry recognized authority on the topic.
-On the corpus side, it is repeated brand mentions on trusted sources (Wikipedia, press, expert forums) that anchor your name.
-In practice: make your content readable without JavaScript, craft self-contained passages of 134 to 167 words, structure your pages with schema, and multiply off-site citations.
-This guide details how Claude actually works and the actions that turn you into a source it chooses to cite.
+Claude (Anthropic) cites sources in two ways: through its built-in web search, which queries a real-time index and displays clickable links, and through answers generated from its training corpus, where no link appears but your brand can still be named.
+To gain visibility in Claude, you must therefore target both levers at once.
+On the web search side, Claude favors factual, well-structured pages, accessible as static HTML, with recognized authority on the topic.
+On the corpus side, it's repeated brand mentions on trusted sources (Wikipedia, press, expert forums) that anchor your name.
+In practice: make your content readable without JavaScript, write self-contained passages of 130 to 170 words, structure your pages with schema, and multiply off-site citations.
+This guide details how Claude actually works and the actions that make you a source it chooses to cite.

 How Claude retrieves and cites its sources

-When a user enables web search, Claude rephrases the query, retrieves a selection of pages, reads their text content, then synthesizes an answer while citing the URLs it kept.
+When a user enables web search, Claude reformulates the query, retrieves a selection of pages, reads their raw text content, then synthesizes an answer citing the chosen URLs.
 Anthropic's crawler, ClaudeBot, must therefore be able to access your pages.
-If it is blocked in robots.txt, you disappear from this channel.
+If it's blocked in robots.txt, or if your content only exists after JavaScript execution, you vanish from this channel.

 Key takeaway